by Philbert Ono, updated Feb. 12, 2023

 It takes about 15 min. to cross Amanohashidate by bicycle without stopping.
 But there are a number of monuments, a shrine, pine trees, and sandy beaches to photograph along the way.
 So it took me 30-40 min. to cross.
 Amanohashidate has wedded pine trees (夫婦松) and other fantastically-shaped pine trees and commemorative pine trees (planted by so-and-so emperor, etc.).

 After crossing the sandbar, visit Moto-Ise Kono Shrine (元伊勢籠神社).

 Before Ise Jingu was established around the 7th century (or earlier), a number of shrines for these two deities were temporarily or permanently established in various locations including this Kono Shrine.
 These pre-Ise Jingu shrines are prefixed with “Moto-Ise.”
-Moto-Ise Kono Shrine worships five gods and one of them is Toyouke-Omikami (豊受大神), the same goddess of agriculture worshiped in Ise.
+Moto-Ise Kono Shrine worships five gods and one of them is Toyouke-Okami (豊受大神), the same goddess of agriculture worshiped in Ise.

 The shrine is open 7:00 am to 5:00 pm.
 Free admission.
 The shrine is near the chair lift and cable car station (Fuchu Station) for the hilltop Kasamatsu Park (see below) for fine views of Amanohashidate from the northern end.

 By bus: At Amanohashidate Station (Kyoto Tango Railway), take a local bus bound for Ine, Kamanyu, or Kyogamisaki ([伊根・亀島] [蒲入] [経ヶ岬]) and get off at Jinja-mae stop.
 Parking also available.